-Your dog growls to let you know he is uncomfortable with a person or situation.
-It is a warning signal that he may bite.
+Your dog growls to let you know it is uncomfortable with a person or situation.
+It is a warning signal that it may bite.
 Very often our impulse is to teach our dogs it is inappropriate to growl.
-The dog may learn this lesson so well that he stops growling in any situation.
+The dog may learn this lesson so well that it stops growling in any situation.
 This is why we so often hear stories of dogs biting without warning.
 By preventing them from growling, we don't allow dogs to communicate their discomfort.

-A better option is to pay attention when your dog growls.
-Is it growling at someone approaching his food bowl, a child running past, a person cornering him?
+A better option is to pay attention to the circumstances that cause your dog to growl.
+Is it growling at someone approaching its food bowl, a child running past, a person cornering it?
 Once you know why your dog is growling, you can begin a dog training program to teach your dog to become more comfortable in those situations.
 In this way, you correct the problem that causes potential aggression rather than taking away your dog's ability to warn you it may bite.
 Once your dog is more comfortable in a given situation, it won't feel the need to growl.

 Aggression is a tough behavior problem to overcome on your own.
 If you believe your dog may become aggressive, or if it has bitten someone already, it's time to call in a professional dog trainer or animal behaviorist.
 A professional dog trainer can help you to come up with a plan to manage your dog's aggression to ensure the safety of both you and your dog.